Why Leonard Schleifer's Regeneron story matters

 The continuity matters because biotechnology is a field where leadership churn can warp priorities.
 Companies change direction, over-promise, or sell themselves before their original vision gets tested.
 Regeneron instead became a company with a long memory.
 It stayed tied to the same core pitch: do serious science, keep building internal capability, and let that depth compound over time.

 That helps explain why Schleifer remains interesting even to readers who do not track drug development closely.
-He built a firm whose culture is part of the story, not just its products.
+He built a firm whose culture is part of the story, along with its products.

 Why he matters now